-2022 sees the potential for a large amount of change in Board membership and committee make up, with Local Government elections, the Authority's local elections and the expiry of ministerial appointees' terms.
+2022 sees the potential for a large amount of change in Board membership and Committee make up, with Local Government elections, the Authority's local elections and the expiry of ministerial appointees' terms.
 In order to manage and plan for this period, a number of operational activity plans have been developed:

-- Board Appointments Plan 2022 (including Locally-elected Members Plan) - Board Equality and Diversity Plan - Board Training and Development Plan (including Induction Plan)
+- Board Appointments Plan 2022 (including Locally-elected Members Plan) - Board Equality and Diversity Plan - Board Training and Development Plan (including Induction Plan).

-A Board Shadowing Pilot Project has also been developed, starting in June 2022.
+A Board Shadowing Pilot Project was also developed, which started in June 2022.